richeney/jenkins/README.md

 1. *Add Terraform*
     1. Name = **terraform**

-        For information, the name must match the second field in the Jenkinsfile tools block:
+        For information, the name matches the second field in the Jenkinsfile tools block:

         ```go
         tools {